odradev/odradev.github.io/docusaurus/versioned_docs/version-0.8.1/basics/07-testing.md

 ```

 From now on, we can use `dog_contract` to interact with our deployed contract - in particular, all
-`pub` functions from the impl section that was annotated with a macro are available to us:
+`pub` functions from the impl section that was annotated with the `odra::module` attribute are available to us:

 ```rust title="examples/src/features/storage/list.rs"
 // Impl